-The chatbot will suggest reading articles that may help answer your question.
-In my case, those proved completely irrelevant.
-Click the Get in touch button if you need further assistance to send a message.
-Include your name and email address so the customer support team can get back to you with an answer.
+The chatbot might suggest articles that could help answer your question.
+They didn't help me, though.
+If you need more help, press the Get in touch button and send a message.
+Remember to put your name and email address so they can reply with an answer.

 Note that it may take some time for them to respond.
 And I mean days, not hours.
 Pretty long for getting an answer to a straightforward question.

 I felt a bit let down as I didn't receive a clear response, or any at all, even after 24 hours.
 But I finally got the answer addressing my question precisely.
 I wondered whether Crowd Cow had turkey, duck, and venison on offer when I sent the message, and this was an agent’s response: